3. Significant accounting policies

 Revenue is recognized when our customer obtains control of the goods and/or services foreseen in the contracts.
 The control can be transferred over time or at a point in time – which results in recognition of revenue over time or at a point in time.

 In case of revenue recognition over time, we use either an input model that considers estimates of the percentage of total research and development costs that are completed each period compared to the total estimated costs (percentage of completion method) or we apply an output method to measure the progress of the satisfaction of the underlying performance obligation.
 In other cases, depending on specific circumstances, we recognize revenue on a straight-line basis over the estimated term of the performance obligation.

-We refer to note 6 for detailed information per agreement and to our Critical judgments in applying accounting policies for more information.
+We refer to note 6 for detailed information per agreement and to our Critical accounting judgments and key sources of estimation uncertainty for more information.

 Grants and R&D incentives